Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 How Each Payment Structure Works

 Home warranty companies generally offer two ways to pay for your coverage: annually (one lump-sum payment at the start of the term) or monthly (smaller installments spread across 12 months).
-Both options unlock the exact same coverage — the difference is purely financial.
+Both options unlock the exact same coverage, so the difference is purely financial.

-With a monthly plan, you pay in recurring installments ranging from $30 to $90 per month.
-Providers often build a small premium into the monthly rate to account for billing administration and the risk of non-payment — which is why paying monthly almost always costs more in total over the year.
+With a monthly plan, you pay in recurring installments.
+Providers often build a small premium into the monthly rate to account for billing administration and the risk of non-payment, which is why paying monthly almost always costs more in total over the year.

-Note: Regardless of which payment option you choose, you'll still pay a service call fee of $75–$150 per repair visit.
+Note: Regardless of which payment option you choose, you'll still pay a service call fee each time a technician visits.
+Service fees range from $50 to $150, but most are around $100.
 This is separate from your premium.
+Learn more in our guide on home warranty service fees.

 Compare Home Warranty Options in Ohio